About Us

 Geez, this list could really go on…if you want to meet us, walk right up, take a look through one of the telescopes, we’re really rather easy-going;)

-For any complaints or quejas: astrogypsies@gmail.com
+For any questions, complaints or quejas: astrogypsies@gmail.com

 Someone might get back to you;) hahahaha!